paritytech/prdoc/README.md

 ## Docker

-If you prefer not having to install Rust & Cargo and have Docker installed, you may prefer to run a dockerized version of `prdoc`.
+If you prefer not having to install Rust & Cargo and have Docker installed, you may prefer to run a containerized version of `prdoc`.
 The next chapters explain how to proceed.

 ### Run

-Docker commands can end up quite lenghty so you may like to set an alias:
+Docker commands can end up quite lengthy so you may like to set an alias:

+\[subs="attributes+"\] ----
 alias prdoc='docker run --rm -it prdoc'

-After setting this alias, you may use `prdoc` by simply invoking the `prdoc` command:
+    After setting this alias, you may use {cli} by simply invoking the {cli} command:

+    [subs="attributes+"] ----
-        prdoc --version
+        {prj} --version

 If you prefer a shorter a command, you may set an alias for `rl` instead of `prdoc`.

 This is out of the scope of this documentation but note that you cannot just invoke `prdoc` check and expect it to work on your local `specs.yaml`.
 For that to work, you need to mount your `specs.yaml` into the container.
 That looks like this:

+\[subs="attributes+"\] ----
-        docker run --rm -it -v $PWD/specs.yaml:/usr/local/bin/specs.yaml <literal>prdoc</literal> list
+docker run --rm -it -v $PWD/specs.yaml:/usr/local/bin/specs.yaml `prdoc` list

-### Build
+    === Build

-You can pull the docker image from `chevdor`/`prdoc` or build you own:
+    You can pull the docker image from `chevdor`/{cli} or build you own:

+    [subs="attributes+"] ----
-        docker build -t prdoc .
+        docker build -t {prj} .

 ## License

-    Copyright 2021-2023 - Wilfried Kopp aka.
-Chevdor <chevdor@gmail.com>

-    Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-    The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+---- include::LICENSE\[\] ----